 Not one child is the same (neither their backgrounds, etc.) and even though some of the things you cover in your qualifications can seem a bit outdated (theories, etc.), it doesn’t mean you can’t take on a new perspective towards them.

 5. The ‘team’ is always in the child care centre

-Granted each workplace has its ups and downs, but in a child care environment, you will find that the people you work with are like family…kooky and sometimes awkward, but overall supportive.
+Granted each workplace has its ups and downs, but in a child care setting, you will find that the people you work with are like family…kooky and sometimes awkward, but overall supportive.

 6. A sense of community